TimK00/Practicum-II/README.md

 # Practicum-II

-The layout of this rep is a work in progress
+The layout of this repo is a work in progress.
-Currently contains all code used for tracing data/testing As project continues to take shape folders may be renamed
+Currently contains all code used for tracing data/testing.
+As project continues to take shape folders may be renamed.

 ## General Approach:
 As of right now I think the general approach to fully automate this process is the following: